goumiwalid/cinema_app/README.md

 # cinema_app
-An application for analyzing and exploring french movie theaters
+An application for analyzing and exploring french movie theaters made with Python